 You can ask the Board Appeal Tribunal (the tribunal) to review any decision made by the appeals department or the assessment committee.
 The tribunal is the WCB’s final level of appeal.
-It is made up of two or more board members with the WCB who are unbiased and who will rule fairly on appeals from both workers and employers.
+It is made up of two or more members of the WCB who are unbiased and who will rule fairly on appeals from workers and employers.

-The tribunal has full authority to review all matters, and is not required to uphold prior decisions.
-All appeal issues brought forward will be considered by the tribunal.
+The tribunal has full authority to review all matters and is not required to uphold prior decisions.
+All matters will be reviewed and reconsidered when an appeal is submitted.

 Filing an appeal

 Your appeal must be in writing.
 You must give your reasons for the appeal and send any supporting documents.
 You must outline what you expect from the tribunal.
 Please indicate if you wish to have a hearing (see types of appeals below).
-There are three ways to submit an appeal for the tribunal’s review.
 You can:

-Board services staff will inform you when we have received your appeal.
-We will look at your appeal to make certain that it is a concern that can be reviewed by the tribunal and that it has been dealt with at the appeals department level or the assessment committee level first.
+Board services staff will tell you when we have received your appeal.
+We will look at your appeal to make certain that it is a concern that can be reviewed by the tribunal.
 Our staff may also offer advice to help you with your appeal.

 With some injury claims, an employer may ask to take part in a worker’s appeal or a worker may ask to take part in an employer’s appeal.
 The tribunal decides this on a case-by-case basis.
-If the tribunal agrees, any written submissions by one party will be given to the other party.
+If it agrees, any written submissions by one party will be given to the other party.
 All personal or medical information not related to the claim will be removed before being released to you.
-Learn more about your rights to your worker’s medical information.

 There are two types of appeal processes.
-One process includes a hearing/meeting and the other does not (this is called a paper review).
-In both cases, the tribunal follows an inquiry model where they can gather additional information, if needed.
-For more information about the hearing process, see the Board Appeal Tribunal hearings page.
+One process includes a hearing and the other does not (this is called a paper review).
+In both cases, the tribunal follows an inquiry model where they can gather additional information if needed.
+For more information about the hearing process, see the Board Appeal Tribunal hearing on the WCB website.

 Non–hearing appeal process (paper review)